J-E-Foster/Hyperiondev-Take-Home-Test/Section A: Code Review/REVIEW.md

 ## Efficiency: 5/5

 Well done on choosing one of the more optimal approaches for your solution by using a dictionary and sorting the words to match the anagrams!
-This way you've avoided having to maintain duplicated in arrays.<br /><br />
+This way you've avoided having to maintain duplicates in arrays.<br /><br />

 ## Style: 3/5